A 100-mile walk through the Brecon Beacons (Bannau Brycheiniog)

-The Beacons Way is a 100-mile-long distance footpath, that transverses through the centre of the Brecon Beacons National Park in South Wales.
-GetOutside Champion Tracy Purnell takes us on a whistle-stop tour of the top spots along the way.
+The Beacons Way is a 100-mile-long distance footpath, that transverses through the centre of the Brecon Beacons (Bannau Brycheiniog) National Park in South Wales.
+OS Champion Tracy Purnell takes us on a whistle-stop tour of the top spots along the way.

 This long-distance footpath travels through some of the most diverse landscape and offers something to suit everyone.
 It can be split into sections and walked over several days, there are many types of accommodation along the route to suit all.